Manual Chapter : Managing Audit Logs

 - Users logging in and logging out, including when the user is logged out due to inactivity.

-- Creating or canceling a device discovery or a device reimport.
+- Creating or cancelling a device discovery or a device reimport.

 - Adding a new device to an access group.